'Obamacare' taking center stage in Arkansas Republican primary

-LITTLE ROCK, Arkansas (Reuters) - As voters head into primaries on Tuesday in the southern swing state of Arkansas, one of the most fiercely debated issues among Republican candidates is the centerpiece healthcare policy of President Barack Obama, a Democrat.
+LITTLE ROCK, Ark., May 19 (Reuters) - As voters head into primaries on Tuesday in the southern swing state of Arkansas, one of the most fiercely debated issues among Republican candidates is the centerpiece healthcare policy of U.S. President Barack Obama, a Democrat.

 A group of Arkansas Republicans are battling for their political lives in primary showdowns with challengers from their own party who are trying to excoriate them for reaching a compromise with Democrats on a state health plan.
 This plan, aimed at the poor, is called the “Private Option” and meant to be an alternate to the Affordable Care Act, or “Obamacare”.